gappc/docker-biohadoop/README.md

 ```

 ## Usage
-docker-biohadoop provides two scripts, locate in the scripts directory, that can be used to start and stop docker-biohadoop instances.
+docker-biohadoop provides two scripts, located in the scripts directory, that can be used to start and stop docker-biohadoop instances.
 Those scripts need to be executable:

 ```
 $ chmod +x scripts/*.sh